 If you’re struggling to make your monthly payments, don’t procrastinate!
 Having late payments on your credit report can hinder you from getting future financing and working to get your score back up might prove harder than it seems.

 The best thing you can do is reach out to your lender to see if there are any internal hardship programs available.
-Most creditors should be willing to work with you since the last thing they want is for you to default.
+Most creditors may be willing to work with you.
 Almost every lender has internal hardship programs of some kind, but the programs will differ from lender to lender.
-However, these programs can lower your interest rates or even give you an extended repayment plan.
+However, these programs may be able to lower your interest rates or may even provide extended repayment plan options.

-If you do enroll in a hardship program, your creditors will most likely close your account.
+If you do enroll in a hardship program, your creditors may close your account.
 Closing your account might affect your credit score but it’s better than having 30, 60, or even 90+ day negative remarks on your report.